IU International Corporation

 IU International Corporation was a diversified conglomerate based in Philadelphia.
 It was acquired by Neoax Inc. in 1988 through a hostile takeover.

 History

 International Utilities Corporation was incorporated in Maryland in 1924.
 The company changed its name to IU International Corporation in 1973.

 Acquisitions

 International Utilities acquired Ryder Truck Lines from Ryder System in 1965, and Pacific Intermountain Express in 1973.
 IU would later merge both companies in 1983, creating Ryder/P-I-E Nationwide, Inc. IU sold Ryder/P-I-E to Maxitron Corporation in late 1985.

 In 1978, C. Brewer & Co. became a wholly owned subsidiary of IU.
 The company was sold in a leveraged buyout to its management in 1986.
 John W. A. "Doc" Buyers, a former IU executive, became chairman and CEO of the newly independent company.

+Popular Culture

+IU is mentioned in John Seabrook's 2025 family historiography The Spinach King as one of the subjects, John M. Seabrook, was at one time CEO and Chairman of IU International.